abreits/node-red-contrib-oracledb/readme.md

 ## Overview     <a name="overview"></a>

-This is a work in progress, currently it is only an Oracle database storage output node for Node RED.
+This is a Node-Red Oracle database input/output node.
+The function it provides depends on the query that is sent to the oracle database.
+An INSERT query stores data in the database and a SELECT query can send data to another node.

 ## Known issues     <a name="knownissues"></a>